sib-swiss/SPARQL_course/docs/demo.md

 ## Learning outcomes

-**After this demo you will be able to:**
+**After this demo, you will be able to:**

-- Navigate through graphdb and use its basic features
+- Navigate through GraphDB and use its basic features

 ## Material

-The exercises below are based on [this tutorial](https://docs.stardog.com/getting-started-series/getting-started-4) and [data](https://github.com/stardog-union/stardog-tutorials/tree/master/music) from [Stardog](https://docs.stardog.com/).
+The exercises below are based on [this tutorial](https://docs.stardog.com/getting-started-series/getting-started-4) and [data](https://github.com/stardog-union/stardog-tutorials/tree/master/music) from [Stardog](https://docs.stardog.com/) (another semantic graph database).

 Let's look at a small example of the music database: